vanHavel/ChatBar/README.md

 # ChatBar
 Display Twitch Chat in MacBook Pro Touchbar.
+This way you can watch a stream in fullscreen mode and still follow the chat.

 # Usage
 1. Generate an oauth token for chat login using the [TwitchChat oauth Password Generator](https://twitchapps.com/tmi/)